By Angelo Van Bogart

 “It’s an Eight chassis, which is odd, because, the story that seems to flow on this car is that it was sold at Park Avenue Packard, and nobody needed the big long wheelbase and power to get around the city,” said Tom Laferriere of the Rollston town car-bodied 1934 Packard Eight he recently purchased.
 Laferriere uncovered the town car from decades of storage after receiving a tip on its whereabouts from Packard historian Jim Pearsall.

 “It is uncommon, and I think where you would find it was in New York City, because of the volume of traffic,” Pearsall said.
 “They could have put the same coachwork on an 1108 chassis, and there was a beautiful 1108 Rollston town car in 1934, but around New York City with heavy traffic, the Super Eight or Eight chassis would have been better.”

 Many Rollston bodies feature the V-windshield, but this is the only known 1934

 Packard incorporating the styling element.
 The sharp and very formal lines to the

-town car coachwork still harmonize with the smooth shapes of the Packard fenders,
+town car coachwork still harmonize with the smooth shapes of the Packard fenders, hood and radiator.

 In 1934, Packard offered three series of its Eleventh Series model: the Eight, Super Eight and Twelve.
 The Eight had a smaller displacement straight-eight compared to its larger companions, as well as wheelbases in shorter increments.
 However, the Packard Eight’s 319.2 cubic inches supplied plenty of power in the city, and the wheelbases in 129-1/2-, 136-1/4- and 141-1/2-inch lengths gave it a tighter turning radius for navigating the cramped quarters of New York City during the Great Depression.
 As logical as this may seem, it was rare for a coachwork as formal as a town car to be fitted to the Eight chassis, even though most town cars were sold in large cities.